BabylonJS/OldDocumentationSite/content/generals/General/setup_visualStudio.md

 BABYLON.Engine.ShadersRepository = "/src/Shaders/";
 ```

-These are needed when you don't work with the main .js file, the reason is that the Shader are stored as variable in the main .js file and when you don't use it the Engine must load the .fx files from the web server.
+These are needed when you don't work with the main .js file, the reason is that the Shaders are stored as variables in the main .js file, so when you don't use it the Engine must load the .fx files from the web server in the location you specified.
+This is why the sources must be stored in a location the web server can serve.

 ![VS17](http://i.imgur.com/gcd0WX0.png)